MicrosoftDocs/power-automate-docs/articles/ui-flows/upgrade.md

 ### What does it mean for my existing UI flows?

-No action is required until you either update the UI flows app or the connection to the Gateway.
-Updating one requires updating the other.
+No action is required until you either update the UI flows app or the connection to the gateway.
+You must update both at the same time.

 ### How do I upgrade?